-A) Current trade receivables are non-interest bearing loans, generally between 30 and 60 day terms.
+A) Current trade receivables are non-interest bearing, generally received between 30 and 60 day terms.
 Trade and other receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less any expected credit loss.

-- An allowance for expected credit losses (ECLs) is required when a difference arises between the contracted cashflows and the amount expected to be received, discounted at the original effective interest rate. - For trade receivables, a simplified approach is applied in calculating the ECLs.
+B) An allowance for expected credit losses (ECLs) is required when a difference arises between the contracted cashflows and the amount expected to be received, discounted at the original effective interest rate.

+For trade receivables, a simplified approach is applied in calculating the ECLs.
 Loss allowances recognised are based on lifetime ECLs at each reporting date.
-This is established from historical credit losses, adjusted for forward looking factors specific to the receivable. - The consolidated entity has increased its monitoring of debt recovery as there is an increased probability of customers delaying payment or being unable to pay, due to the Coronavirus (COVID-19) pandemic.
-As a result, the amount of expected credit losses has increased since the previous corresponding period. - Movement in the allowance for expected credit losses is as follows:
+This is established from historical credit losses, adjusted for forward looking factors specific to the receivable.

+The consolidated entity has increased its monitoring of debt recovery as there is an increased probability of customers delaying payment or being unable to pay, due to the ongoing Coronavirus (COVID-19) pandemic.
+Despite this, there were several debts recovered during the year that were previously considered doubtful.
+As a result, the amount of expected credit losses has decreased since the previous corresponding period.

+C) Movement in the allowance for expected credit losses is as follows:

 Current trade receivables

-Opening balance

-Charge for the year

-Opening balance 90 61
+Opening balance 216 90

-Charge for the year 171 31
+(Reversal)/charge for the year (158) 171

-Amounts written off (45) (2)
+Amounts written off (31) (45)

-Closing balance 216 90
+Closing balance 27 216